Alpal94/soar-platform-demo/Soar/Soar.Authorizer.Ethereum/Readme.md

-# AWS Lambda Simple S3 Function Project
+# AWS Lambda Empty Function Project

 This starter project consists of:
 * Function.cs - class file containing a class with a single function handler method